SRaswan/cse15l-lab-reports/report3.md

 Vallarta-WhatToDo.txt:1
 Vallarta-WhereToGo.txt:12
 ```
-Here is an intresting usage of `-c` that is hard to replicate using `wc`.
-Essentially, from berlitz2, we recursivley checked the content of each file for the word "tree", ignoring the case with the `-i` option.
+Here is an interesting usage of `-c` that is hard to replicate using `wc`.
+Essentially, from berlitz2, we recursively checked the content of each file for the word "tree", ignoring the case with the `-i` option.
 The count option does not show the context for which the word appears, however, it shows the number of times that the word has shown up in each file in berlitz2, even if it shows up 0 times.
 This is very helpful for seeing which files contain the most or least of a specific pattern. <br>
 Source: https://en.wikibooks.org/wiki/Grep

 ## Sources